 - Plan your retirement.
 Financial planners recommend retirement saving take precedence over any other savings, including for your child’s college education.
 The best way to save for retirement is set up a tax deferred, retirement account and commit to regular contributions.
 Employer plans, like a 401(k), usually allow you to automatically set aside a portion of your check to build the account.
 If a 401(k) is not an option, you can contribute to an Individual Retirement Account (IRA).
 Self employed individuals and small business owners also can save for retirement with tax deferred benefits through a Simplified Employee Pension Plan, or SEP IRA.

 - Look to the future.
 After you have set up a retirement plan, there are other long-term priorities that must be considered, such as your child’s college education or the care for an aging parent.

 - Set your short-term goals.
 Once long-term savings priorities are addressed, start making a list of your goals for the next five years such as vacations or home remodels.
 It is often helpful to open a dedicated savings account, which you contribute to weekly or monthly for these big ticket items.

 - Managing money can be an art.
 If it feels like you aren’t contributing as much to your short-term savings goals, get creative.
 Things like starting a change jar or holding a garage sale or selling unwanted but valuable items on eBay, can add up.

 BetterMoneyHabits.com provides people with the educational resources they have asked for and is available when they need it.
-The content on the site, which is refreshed regularly, delivers unbiased and easy-to-understand information on a wide range of personal finance topics.
+The content on the site, which is refreshed regularly, delivers easy-to-understand information on a wide range of personal finance topics.